nofacetv/qb-policejob/README.md

 # qb-policejob
-Police Job for QB-Core Framework :police_officer:
+Redesigned Police Job for QB-Core Framework :police_officer:

+This version features built in custom ranks, and sheriff ranks for those looking for a simple drag and drop operation

+NOTE: THIS VERSION INCLUDES CUSTOM WEAPONS IN THE ARMORY, YOU WILL NEED TO REPLACE THESE WITH WHAT YOU HAVE IN YOUR SERVER!!!!

 # License